I was horse mad as a child.

 Their bullying was relentless and I felt so diminished by it I stopped talking.
 I had no voice to ask to go riding so I never did fulfil my ambition.
 I never told my parents what happened.
 In fact, I never told anyone until I was having counselling as an adult.

 To be clear, this is not a sob story designed to elicit an outpouring of sympathy.
-I’ve processed this experience thoroughly and don’t feel at all vulnerable sharing it with you.
+I’ve processed this experience thoroughly and don’t feel vulnerable sharing it with you.
 The reason I’m telling you is because, as a consequence of this and other negative experiences in childhood, there’s still a small part of me that really likes to come home, close the front door and shut the world out.

 And I’m aware many people who struggle with emotion-driven overeating feel the same.